Skip to main content

 sudo apt install can-utils

-1. Install DockerCAN
+1. Install RemotiveBus or DockerCAN

 Download and install the latest version of DockerCAN from https://releases.remotivelabs.com/#docker_can/